fouadyousufdar/oss/intl.en-US/Developer Guide/Access OSS/OSS-based app development.md

 -   Data download with temporary credential authorization

-    The process of data download with temporary credential authorization is similar to that of data download with temporary credential authorization:
+    The process of data download with temporary credential authorization is similar to that of data upload with temporary credential authorization:

     1. The client sends the application server the request of downloading data from OSS.
     2. The application server sends a request to STS and obtains temporary credentials \(STS AccessKey and token\).